 Provided risk-based approaches are implemented correctly, the risks associated with complex clinical trials are manageable and the required expenditure foreseeable.
-Careful reading and implementation of the measures proposed in this paper should consequently increase the likelihood of success.
+Careful reading and implementation of the measures proposed in this paper should increase the likelihood of success in managing TMF risk effectively.